Kids in the City

 Hiking in the Polish Tatra Mountains: the Kościeliska Valley (Dolina Kościeliska)

-The Kościeliska Valley is one of the most picturesque valleys in the Polish Tatra Mountains (and one of the most visited Tatra destinations), ending with a big hut with an impressive view of the Tatras.
-The trail leads along a comfortable wide path, very gently climbing up.
-It’s rather a long walk than a hike in the mountains, children won’t get tired so quickly.
+The Kościeliska Valley is one of the most picturesque valleys in the Polish Tatra Mountains (and one of the most visited destinations in the Tatras), ending with a big hut with an impressive view of the Tatras.
+The trail leads along a comfortable, wide path, gently climbing up.
+It’s more of a long walk than a mountain hike; children won’t tire quickly.
 The beautiful stream (Potok Kościeliski) runs smoothly along the bottom of the ravine.
-What distinguishes the valley from other Tatra trails is that there are 5 out of 6 caves available to tourists in the Polish Tatras.
+What distinguishes the valley from other Tatra trails is that 5 out of 6 caves that are accessible to tourists are located in the Kościeliska Valley.

 Attractions along the Kościeliska Valley:

-• The Pisana Glade (Polana Pisana) is a usual stop on the Kościeliska trail (horse carriage stop, wooden benches, access to a creek, mobile toilets)
+• After about an hour of walking, there is the Pisana Glade (Polana Pisana) – a usual stop on the Kościeliska trail (horse carriage/sleigh stop, wooden benches, access to a creek, mobile toilets).

-• The Kraków Gorge (Wąwóz Kraków) ending with the Smocza Jama Cave (additional 20 minutes up and 35 minutes down, back to the main trail).
-Wąwóz Kraków and the cave are such an original and unique place that they can be the highlight of the whole trip.
+• The Kraków Gorge (Wąwóz Kraków), ending with the Smocza Jama Cave (an additional 20 minutes up and 35 minutes down, back to the main trail).
+Wąwóz Kraków and the cave are such original and unique places that they can highlight the whole trip.
 High mossy walls create a fairytale atmosphere.
-In the Karków Gorge, you can feel like on a serious mountain expedition – there are some chains and a ladder.
+In the Karków Gorge, you can feel like you’re on a serious mountain expedition – there are some chains and a ladder.
 Kids (and adults) will love it!
-To visit the Smocza Jama cave, you should have a flashlight (you don’t need to go into the cave, you can skip it and select an alternative trail on the surface)
+To visit the Smocza Jama cave, you should have a flashlight (you don’t need to go into the cave; you can skip it and select an alternative trail on the surface).

-• The Mylna Cave (Jaskinia Mylna) and the Raptawicka Cave (Jaskinia Raptawicka) – to visit them you will need an additional 40 minutes.
-You must have a flashlight
+• The Mylna Cave (Jaskinia Mylna) and the Raptawicka Cave (Jaskinia Raptawicka) – to visit the caves, you will need an additional 40 minutes.
+You must have a flashlight/headlamp.
+Entry is free.
+Some corridors are very narrow and low – you will have to take off a large backpack, for example; the cave is damp and muddy – you will get your clothes dirty.
+In summer, the temperature in the cave is around +5 °C.

-• The mountain hut (schronisko) in the Ornak Glade (Hala Ornak), located at an altitude of 1,100 m above sea level.
-You can have lunch there or just take a rest inside the hut or outside on wooden benches in front of the hut with a beautiful view of the Tatra Mountains
+• The mountain hut (schronisko) in the Ornak Glade (Hala Ornak) is 1,100 m above sea level.
+You can have lunch there, rest inside the hut, or outside, on wooden benches in front of the hut with a beautiful view of the Tatra Mountains.
+Website in Polish.

 Polish Tatra Mountain Koscieliska ValleyKościeliska Valley GREEN trail.
 Source: Tatrzański Park Narodowy (www.tpn.pl)